 Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox (where installed) and other OVA compatible virtualization systems.

-This VM only runs on 64-bit systems and is not recommended for use in production environments.
+This VM only runs on 64-bit systems and is recommended for use in testing and small working environments.
 It can be a useful tool for proofs of concept and labs.
-Distributed architectures and multi-node Elastic Stack clusters are usually a better fit for production environments where higher performance is required.
+Multi-node Wazuh and Elastic Stack clusters are usually a better fit for production environments where higher performance is required.
 This appliance use OSS versions of Elasticsearch, Filebeat and Kibana.
 Make sure to use the corresponding OSS packages for possible future upgrades.

 Import the OVA in your virtualization platform and run the virtual machine.
 The root password is “wazuh” and the username/password for the Wazuh API is “foo/bar”.

 Although you don’t need to change any Elastic Stack configuration settings, feel free to explore the options.
 You can find Elasticsearch installed in